-Depressive states are frequent complications among people suffering from cancer.
+Depressive states are frequent among people suffering from cancer.
 Often depressive symptoms are a normal reaction or a direct effect of such a severe and life-threatening illness.
 It is therefore not easy to establish when depressive symptoms become a proper disorder and need to be treated with drugs.
-Current scientific literature reveals that depressive symptoms, even when mild, can have a relevant impact on the course of cancer, reducing the overall quality of life and affecting compliance with anti-cancer treatment, as well as possibly increasing the cancer mortality rate.
+Current scientific literature reveals that depressive symptoms, even when mild, can have a relevant impact on the course of cancer, reducing people's overall quality of life and affecting their compliance with anti-cancer treatment, as well as possibly increasing the likelihood of death.

-It is therefore important to assess the possible beneficial role of antidepressants in adults (18 years or above) with cancer.
-The aim of the review is to assess the efficacy and acceptability of antidepressants for treating depressive symptoms in patients with cancer at any site and stage.
+It is important to assess the possible beneficial role of antidepressants in adults (aged 18 years or above) with cancer.
+The aim of this review is to assess the efficacy and acceptability of antidepressants for treating depressive symptoms in patients with cancer at any site and stage.

 What are the main findings?

-We systematically reviewed nine studies assessing the efficacy of antidepressants, for a total of 861 participants.
-Due to the small number of people in the studies and issues with the reporting about how the studies were done there is uncertainty over whether antidepressants were better than placebo in terms of depressive symptoms after 6 to 12 weeks of treatment.
+We systematically reviewed ten studies assessing the efficacy of antidepressants, for a total of 885 participants.
+The evidence is current to 3 July 2017.
+Due to the small number of people in the studies, and issues with how the studies reported what was done, there is uncertainty over whether antidepressants were better than placebo in terms of depressive symptoms after 6 to 12 weeks of treatment.
 We did not have enough evidence to determine how well antidepressants were tolerated in comparison with placebo.
-Our results could not show whether any antidepressant was better than any other in terms of both beneficial and harmful effects.
-Large randomised studies are still needed to better inform clinical practice.
-We cannot draw reliable conclusions about the effects of antidepressants on depression in people with cancer.
+Our results did not show whether any particular antidepressant was better than any other in terms of both beneficial and harmful effects.
+To better inform clinical practice, we need large studies which randomly assign people to different treatments.
+Currently, we cannot draw reliable conclusions about the effects of antidepressants on depression in people with cancer.

 What are the conclusions?

-Despite the impact of depression on people with cancer, available studies were very few and of low quality.
-This review found very low quality evidence for the effects of these drugs compared with placebo.
+Despite the impact of depression on people with cancer, the available studies were very few and of low quality.
+This review found very low certainty evidence for the effects of these drugs compared with placebo.

-Despite the impact of depression on people with cancer, available studies were very few and of low quality.
-This review found very low quality evidence for the effects of these drugs compared with placebo.
-On the basis of these results clear implications for practice cannot be made.
-The use of antidepressants in people with cancer should be considered on an individual basis and, considering the lack of head-to-head data, the choice of which agent should be prescribed may be based on the data on antidepressant efficacy in the general population of individuals with major depression, also taking into account that data on medically ill patients suggest a positive safety profile for the SSRIs.
-Large, simple, randomised, pragmatic trials comparing commonly used antidepressants versus placebo in people with cancer with depressive symptoms, with or without a formal diagnosis of a depressive disorder, are urgently needed to better inform clinical practice.
+Despite the impact of depression on people with cancer, the available studies were very few and of low quality.
+This review found very low certainty evidence for the effects of these drugs compared with placebo.
+On the basis of these results, clear implications for practice cannot be deduced.
+The use of antidepressants in people with cancer should be considered on an individual basis and, considering the lack of head-to-head data, the choice of which agent to prescribe may be based on the data on antidepressant efficacy in the general population of individuals with major depression, also taking into account that data on medically ill patients suggest a positive safety profile for the SSRIs.
+To better inform clinical practice, there is an urgent need for large, simple, randomised, pragmatic trials comparing commonly used antidepressants versus placebo in people with cancer who have depressive symptoms, with or without a formal diagnosis of a depressive disorder.

-To assess the effects and acceptability of antidepressants for treating depressive symptoms in adults (18 years or older) with cancer (any site and stage).
+To assess the efficacy, tolerability and acceptability of antidepressants for treating depressive symptoms in adults (aged 18 years or older) with cancer (any site and stage).

-We searched the following electronic bibliographic databases: the Cochrane Central Register of Controlled Trials (CENTRAL 2014, Issue 3), MEDLINE Ovid (1946 to April week 3, 2014), EMBASE Ovid (1980 to 2014 week 17) and PsycINFO Ovid (1987 to April week 4, 2014).
+We searched the following electronic bibliographic databases: the Cochrane Central Register of Controlled Trials (CENTRAL 2017, Issue 6), MEDLINE Ovid (1946 to June week 4 2017), Embase Ovid (1980 to 2017 week 27) and PsycINFO Ovid (1987 to July week 4 2017).
 We additionally handsearched the trial databases of the most relevant national, international and pharmaceutical company trial registers and drug-approving agencies for published, unpublished and ongoing controlled trials.

-We included RCTs allocating adults (18 years or above) with any primary diagnosis of cancer and depression (including major depressive disorder, adjustment disorder, dysthymic disorder or depressive symptoms in the absence of a formal diagnosis) comparing antidepressants versus placebo, or antidepressants versus other antidepressants.
+We included RCTs comparing antidepressants versus placebo, or antidepressants versus other antidepressants, in adults (aged 18 years or above) with any primary diagnosis of cancer and depression (including major depressive disorder, adjustment disorder, dysthymic disorder or depressive symptoms in the absence of a formal diagnosis).

 Two review authors independently checked eligibility and extracted data using a form specifically designed for the aims of this review.
-The two authors compared the data extracted and then entered data into RevMan 5 with a double-entry procedure.
+The two authors compared the data extracted and then entered data into Review Manager 5 using a double-entry procedure.
 Information extracted included study and participant characteristics, intervention details, outcome measures for each time point of interest, cost analysis and sponsorship by a drug company.
-We used the standard methodological procedures expected by The Cochrane Collaboration.
+We used the standard methodological procedures expected by Cochrane.